Aztreonam

 Aztreonam, sold under the brand name Azactam among others, is an antibiotic used primarily to treat infections caused by gram-negative bacteria such as Pseudomonas aeruginosa.
 This may include bone infections, endometritis, intra abdominal infections, pneumonia, urinary tract infections, and sepsis.
 It is given by intravenous or intramuscular injection or by inhalation.

 Common side effects when given by injection include pain at the site of injection, vomiting, and rash.
 Common side effects when inhaled include wheezing, cough, and vomiting.
-Serious side effects include Clostridium difficile infection and allergic reactions including anaphylaxis.
+Serious side effects include Clostridioides difficile infection and allergic reactions including anaphylaxis.
 Those who are allergic to other β-lactam have a low rate of allergy to aztreonam.
 Use in pregnancy appears to be safe.
 It is in the monobactam family of medications.
 Aztreonam inhibits cell wall synthesis by blocking peptidoglycan crosslinking to cause bacterial death.

 Aztreonam was approved for medical use in the United States in 1986.
 It was removed from the World Health Organization's List of Essential Medicines in 2019.
 It is available as a generic medication.
 It is a manufactured version of a chemical from the bacterium Chromobacterium violaceum.
+Aztreonam is available in a combination with avibactam (aztreonam/avibactam).

 Medical uses

-Nebulized forms of aztreonam are used to treat infections that are complications of cystic fibrosis and are approved for such use in Europe and the US; they are also used off-label for non-CF bronchiectasis, ventilator-associated pneumonia, chronic obstructive pulmonary disease, mycobacterial disease, and to treat infections in people who have received lung transplants.
+Nebulized forms of aztreonam are used to treat infections that are complications of cystic fibrosis and are approved for such use in the EU and the US; they are also used off-label for non-CF bronchiectasis, ventilator-associated pneumonia, chronic obstructive pulmonary disease, mycobacterial disease, and to treat infections in people who have received lung transplants.

-Aztreonam has strong activity against susceptible Gram-negative bacteria, including Pseudomonas aeruginosa.
+Aztreonam has strong activity against susceptible gram-negative bacteria, including Pseudomonas aeruginosa.
 It is resistant to some beta-lactamases, but is inactivated by extended-spectrum beta-lactamases.

-It has no useful activity against Gram-positive bacteria or anaerobes.
+It has no useful activity against gram-positive bacteria or anaerobes.
 It is known to be effective against a wide range of bacteria including Citrobacter, Enterobacter, E. coli, Haemophilus, Klebsiella, Proteus, and Serratia species.
 The following represents minimum inhibitory concentration (MIC) susceptibility data for a few medically significant microorganisms.